 Philadelphia

-Philadelphia, located in the State of Pennsylvania, with nearly 6 million inhabitants, is the fifth-most-populous city in United States and one of the liveliest of the U.S.
+Located in Pennsylvania, Philadelphia counts with nearly 6 million inhabitants making it the US' 5th most populated city and one of the liveliest in the country.

 Things to See and Do

 Before setting off to discover the city, we recommend stopping at the Independence Visitor Center on Market Street in Philadelphia.
-Here, you will be given lots of useful information on the city.
+Here, you will be given lots of useful information about the city.

 These are some of the most essential visits: